nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 - 4a.
 System failed to generate the key or the respective self-signed certificate.
     - 4a.1.
 System displays an error message “Failed to generate new key: 'X'” (where “X” is the reason of the failure).
 Use case terminates.

-7. SS administrator selects (optional) to generate a new TLS certificate request
+- 5a.
+SS administrator selects (optional) to generate a new TLS certificate request.

-8. System prompts for defining a Distinguished name
+    - 5a.1.
+System prompts for defining a Distinguished name.

-9. SS administrator inserts a Distinguished name
+    - 5a.2.
+SS administrator inserts a Distinguished name.

-9. System prompts a request to download the generated certificate request
+    - 5a.3.
+System prompts a request to download the generated certificate request.

-10. The security server generates a certificate request using the current key and the provided Distinguished Name
+    - 5a.4.
+The security server generates a certificate request using the current key and the provided Distinguished Name.

-11. SS administrator downloads and saves the certificate request file to the local file system
+    - 5a.5.
+SS administrator downloads and saves the certificate request file to the local file system.

-12. After a Certification Authority has approved a TLS certificate, SS administrator imports and saves the certificate file to the local file system
+    - 5a.6.
+After a Certification Authority has approved a TLS certificate, SS administrator imports and saves the certificate file to the local file system.

 **Related information**: